analystanand/3_3_puzzle/README.md

 #Analysis of heuristic 1 and heuristic 2

-We don't much difference in number of nodes enqueued when start and goal state are reachable with fewer moves when comparing heuristic 1  and heuristic 2.
-But when we increase depth limit(12) and change start/goal with more no. of moves we clearly observe saving time complexity of heuristic 2 than heuristic 1.
+We don't observe much difference in number of nodes enqueued when start and goal state are reachable with fewer moves when comparing heuristic 1  and heuristic 2.
+But when we increase depth limit(12) and change start/goal with more no. of moves ,we clearly observe better time complexity of heuristic 2 than heuristic 1.
 We see 69% reduction in number of states enqueued(in this case). we also observe heuristic 2 values ranges from(0,11) and heuristic 1 value ranges from (0,7). which proves that larger admissible heuristic is better